Risks associated with silica nanoparticles

 Specific risks of silica in cosmetics

-Regarding cosmetics, the Scientific Committee on Consumer Safety (SCCS) reported in September 2015 that too disparate, inadequate and insufficient data to be able to draw any conclusion concerning the safety of silica nanoforms10Opinion on Silica, Hydrated Silica, and Silica Surface Modified with Alkyl Silylates (nano form), Scientific Committee on Consumer Safety (SCCS), September 2015.
+Regarding cosmetics, the Scientific Committee on Consumer Safety (SCCS) reported in September 2015 that data was too disparate, inadequate and insufficient to be able to draw any conclusion concerning the safety of silica nanoforms14Opinion on Silica, Hydrated Silica, and Silica Surface Modified with Alkyl Silylates (nano form), Scientific Committee on Consumer Safety (SCCS), September 2015.

 Specific risks of silica in food